vieiraae/aca-blueprint/README.md

 * Container Registry - this sample uses a mcr hello world container image so the registry is not really used, but glues containers apps and the registry with a managed identity for the CI/CD process
 * Log Analytics Workspace - to store the logs
 * Managed Identity to enable Container Apps access the Container Registry
-* Container Apps Environment with internal networking
+* Container Apps Environment with internal networking (for an existing VNET)
 * Container App with an API 1 and ingress limited to the Container App Environment
 * Container App with an API 2 and ingress limited to the Container App Environment
 * Container App with the UI and ingress limited to the VNet.
 API1 and API2 URI's are passed to this App with env vars.
+* Private Link service for Container App Environment
+* Front Door to expose the UI to the public

 Reference:
 * [Container Apps documentation](https://learn.microsoft.com/en-us/azure/container-apps/)